Skip to main content

 Routing Architecture

-Vartovii Dashboard uses React Router v6 for URL-based navigation.
+Vartovii Dashboard uses React Router with a router-first entry path.

 Route Structure